 Each day you'll hike up to ridges and passes for spellbinding views of huge peaks and pinnacles, seemingly architecturally inspired, and then descend to lush green valleys where wildflowers bloom in pastoral meadows and storybook villages hug the valley floor.
-At day's end you'll relax in hotels that are deluxe oases of comfort, where you'll absorb the region's fascinating culture and cuisine – a unique blend of Italy and the South Tyrol.
+At day's end, you'll relax in hotels that are deluxe oases of comfort, where you'll absorb the region's fascinating culture and cuisine – a unique blend of Italy and South Tyrol.

 - Breathe in pure air and experience a variety of hikes among spectacular landscapes in a UNESCO World Heritage Site!

 - Experience the rich Ladin culture with many traditions that make the Italian Alps so unique